Stochastic Data-Driven Predictive Control with Equivalence to Stochastic MPC: Numerical Case Study

 \subsubsection{Stochastic MPC and (Deterministic) MPC}

-We investigate two model-based methods, namely Stochastic MPC (SMPC) (Subsection \ref{SECTION:problem:SMPC}) and deterministic MPC (or MPC).
-For both SMPC and MPC, a system model $(A, B , C)$ is obtained through the N4SID system identification method \cite{n4sid:van1994}, using offline data $u^\data, y^\data$ collected from the system.
-MPC follows a similar receding-horizon control process as SMPC, whereas the optimization problem solves for control actions with no feedback policy, and considers deterministic safety constraints
+We investigate two model-based methods, namely Stochastic MPC (SMPC) as in Section \ref{SECTION:problem:SMPC} and deterministic MPC (or MPC).
+For both SMPC and MPC, we use an identified system model in place of the true model $(A, B, C, D)$, through N4SID system identification method \cite{n4sid:van1994} using offline data $u^\data, y^\data$ collected from the system.
+MPC follows a similar receding-horizon control process as SMPC, whereas the control action $u_t$ is the decision $\thickbar u_t$ by optimization, instead of using a feedback policy; the MPC optimization problem is similar to \eqref{Eq:SMPC_reduced}, but a deterministic safety constraint